Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 In this article, you’ll discover the best way to figure out which nesting herb blend is best for your hens!

 We’ll also cover how different herbs can provide various kinds of support, and why it’s so important to choose the right nesting herb blend.

 What’s The Point Of Nesting Herbs?

 You’re looking at all these herbs for chickens on Amazon, and they’re all starting to look the same.
 You’re not even sure what you need!
 Herbs can provide a lot of all-natural support and help you establish a healthy flock.
 They can also create a home for your hens that’s inviting and promotes egg laying, without using any synthetic or chemical scents.

-There’s a few different ways to use herbs:
+There are a few different ways to use herbs:

 - As a feed additive

 For example, you can mix herbs with your flock’s feed to improve digestion, improve the flavor of their feed, support immune systems, and/or add environmental interest.
 If you mix herbs into your flock’s nesting box or bedding, you can provide respiratory support, make the coop less attractive to flying insects, repel mites, and/or improve air quality.
 You can even use herbs topically by mixing them into dust baths or by sprinkling them directly on your flock.

 If you’re new to chickens, or just looking to up your game, you might wonder why other flock owners use herbs in their coops, nesting boxes, and feed.
 There’s got to be some advantage if everyone’s doing it, right?
 After asking my readers, everyone I talk to has one or more reasons: